 Portland Business License Tax & Multnomah County Business Income Tax (MCBIT): What You Need to Know

-Many small business owners in Portland are surprised to learn they owe two separate local business taxes, one to the City of Portland and another to Multnomah County.
+Many small business owners in Portland are surprised to learn they owe several local business taxes, one to the City of Portland, another to Multnomah County, and one to TriMet.
+This blog post covers the Portland and Multnomah tax, for more information on the TriMet tax, see here.

 If you operate a business entity or sole proprietorship in the Portland metro area, this guide breaks down who needs to file, which businesses are exempt, and how these taxes are calculated.